DoS and DDoS Glossary of Terms

 A spoofed IP address makes a DDoS attack appear to come from a different source than its actual source.
 As a result, the victim will not know who originated the attack.

-An IPS is a security device designed to monitor and analyze activity at the client, server, and network level.
+An IPS is a security device designed to monitor and analyze activity at the client, server and network levels.
 An IPS may include firewalls and anti-virus software.
 It expands upon an IDS to perform the dropping or blocking of malicious traffic.
 The combination of IDS/IPS may provide enough security to guard against malicious traffic penetration and exploitation.
 However, this type of layered security measure was not designed for identifying and stopping an unknown and unexpected DDoS attack.
 They are ineffective in identifying and halting DDoS attacks with signatures they don’t recognize and distributed traffic they cannot analyze.
-Learn more about intrusion prevention systems (IPS) in the Executive’s Guide to DDoS Protection.
+Learn more about intrusion prevention systems (IPS) in Man, Machine and DDoS Mitigation.

 IPv4 and IPv6 are Internet protocol versions that set the standards for the network communications within the Internet.
 IP is a connectionless or stateless protocol that does not guarantee delivery of data nor confirm that it is delivered in proper sequence.